2014 Inter-Provincial Championship

 The 2014 Inter-Provincial Championship is the second season of the Inter-Provincial Championship, the domestic three-day (though not officially first-class) cricket competition of Ireland.
 The competition is played between Leinster Lightning, Northern Knights and North West Warriors.

 This year's competition was won by the Leinster Lightning, who secured a draw in their final match of the season to win the title.
 They retained the Championship, having won the inaugural Inter-Provincial Championship.

-The Inter-Provincial Series has been funded at least partly by the ICC via their TAPP programme.
+The Inter-Provincial Series has been funded at least partly by the International Cricket Council via their Targeted Assistance and Performance Programme (TAPP).